shitcoinsociety/shitcoinswap/README.md

 ## Why Open Source?

-I want to provide an open platform that can easily integrate with any current and upcoming decentralized networks.
-At first, I was searching for some kind of standardized protocol or API that would allow platforms like this to easily communicate with these networks.
+Shitcoin Swap is supposed to be a centralized but open platform that can easily integrate with any type of decentralized network.
+I was searching for some kind of standardized protocol or API that would allow platforms like this to easily communicate with these networks.
 However, I could not find any.
-That's why I'm (currently) developing this platform in the open, hoping that it will make it easy for more developers to implement network integrations as straight-forward Ruby modules.
+That's why I decided to developing this website in the open, hoping that it will make it easier to accrue help from network developers.

 ## Contributing